GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-73/index.md

 previously paused media element will be resumed and receive a "play" media event.
 It works whether Chrome is in foreground or background.

-In Chrome OS, Android apps using [audio focus] will now tell Chrome to pause and resume audio to create a seamless media experience between websites on Chrome, Chrome Apps and Android Apps.
-This is currently supported only on Chrome OS device running Android P.
+In ChromeOS, Android apps using [audio focus] will now tell Chrome to pause and resume audio to create a seamless media experience between websites on Chrome, Chrome Apps and Android Apps.
+This is currently supported only on ChromeOS device running Android P.

 In short, it's a good practice to always listen to these media events and act